-All first-year students are required to take the two-semester First-Year Seminar and one-semester Sophomore Seminar sequence.
+All incoming students are required to take the three-semester General Education Seminar sequence.
 These courses introduce students to the close reading of texts and the writing of substantive analytical essays that are the basis of much college work.
-Students examine differing treatments of common situations, emotions, conflicts, and questions that have engaged great writers, artists and scholars over the centuries.
+Students examine differing treatments of common situations, emotions, conflicts, and questions that have engaged great writers, artists, and scholars over the centuries.
 All courses in the sequence draw from sources representing the variety of academic disciplines representative of the liberal arts; they draw on and develop the methods introduced in the Writing and Thinking Workshop, fostering critical thinking and the effective articulation of ideas.
-First-Year Seminar I covers the period from antiquity through the 15th century, with particular focus on the Mesopotamian, Hellenistic, Judeo-Christian, and Islamic cultures.
+Seminar I covers the period from antiquity through the 15th century, with particular focus on the Mesopotamian, Hellenistic, Judeo-Christian, and Islamic cultures.
 The relationships of origin works to concepts in secular and religious thought, government, science, and the arts will be considered.
-First-year Seminar II centers on changes in the nature of knowledge and knowing from the 16th century through the year 1850, as revolutions—the Scientific Revolution, American, French and other political revolutions, as well as the Industrial Revolution—swept the world.
+Seminar II focuses on The Lower College Program changes in the nature of knowledge and knowing from the 16th century through the year 1850, as revolutions—the Scientific Revolution, American, French, and other political revolutions, as well as the Industrial Revolution—swept the world.
 The geographic center of this course is Europe but expands as the notion of Western civilization changes with the colonization of the Western Hemisphere.
-Sophomore Seminar focuses on rapid transformations, as boundaries are established and broken in various fields of inquiry from 1850 to the late 20th century and as widespread diasporas in multiple directions blur boundaries of national identities toward a more global, international outlook.
+Seminar III focuses on rapid transformations, as boundaries are established and broken in various fields of inquiry from 1850 to the late 20th century and as widespread diasporas in multiple directions blur boundaries of national identities toward a more global, international outlook.

 All students are required to take one semester-long Cultural Perspectives course (no fewer than 3 graded credits) in order to earn the AA degree.
 In the interconnected global context in which we live, knowledge of diverse cultural traditions is imperative.
 The Cultural Perspectives courses expand students’ understanding and appreciation of cultural diversity and of the history of cultural encounters that has affected cultural development within and outside the Western European tradition.
 By focusing in depth on one culture or subculture, or on one topic analyzed and compared across a number of differing cultural traditions, these seminars build on the other core courses in the general education sequence, expanding students’ understanding of the ideas, perspectives, values, and activities of cultures often marginalized by the West.
 Cultural Perspectives courses thus act as a challenge to the universality of Western historical and cultural assumptions, offering students an expanded backdrop against which to assess their own social and cultural contexts, knowledge, and ideas.
 By developing students’ critical understanding of the characteristics, values, and assumptions of other cultures, these courses extend students’ views of the world and their ability to act effectively in it.

-Students are required to demonstrate the artistic literacy expected of an educated person through successful completion of one arts course (no fewer than three graded credits comprised of two modular courses, three graded music lessons, or a combination of these).
-All these courses introduce students to the creative processes, techniques, and modes of thought particular to the arts; and all explore the relationships between art and society, art and the individual, and art and the medium.
+Students are required to demonstrate the artistic literacy expected of an educated person through successful completion of one arts course (or no fewer than three graded credits composed of two modular courses, three graded music lessons, or a combination of these).
+All these courses introduce students to the creative processes, techniques, and modes of thought particular to the arts; and explore the relationships between art and society, art and the individual, and art and the medium.